mrd1234/CouchbaseDocumentExpirySetter/README.md

+# Couchbase Utilities

+A set of utilities for performing operations on Couchbase server.

-# Couchbase Document Expiry Setter
+## Couchbase Document Expiry Setter

 Sets document expiry for all documents in specified Couchbase buckets.